DIY House Washing in Tauranga: 10 Mistakes to Avoid + Homemade Wash Solutions

 Pressure washers are dangerous and powerful.
 Don’t point the nozzle towards individuals or pets.
 Use closed-toe shoes and eye goggles for safety.
 Don’t wash while standing on unstable ladders.

 Don’t use electric pressure washers in wet environments.
 Always scan for concealed wiring or fixtures before spraying.
 Slippery ground may lead to falls.
-Work patiently and carefully.
-When cleaning in high areas, use an extension wand.
-Safety should always be the priority.

 3. Avoiding the Pre-Wash Cleaning

 The dirt and mould must be allowed time to loosen.
 Direct spraying with high pressure won’t always work off grime.
 First, use a detergent wash or house wash solution.
-Spray it with low pressure, or use a brush.
-Leave it for 5-10 minutes.
-It breaks down the dirt, mould, and algae.
-Rinse with care afterwards.

 Pre-washing won’t be worth it if you leave it out.
 Tough stains could still be there.
 Pre-soaking makes the task simpler and works better.

-4. Using the wrong cleaning products
+4. Using the Wrong Cleaning Products

 5. Sunbathing in Direct Sun